jnorfolk/Instacart-Orders/README.md

 Working on describing my project at each step was very valuable to me, as I never had to do that before.
 I wrote an introduction and conclusion that outlined what I did, and made suggestions to the business.

 ## Data Usage
-The data is provided by TripleTen and is proprietary, and therefore may not be published.
-It is, however, loaded into the notebook.
+The data is provided by TripleTen, who took it from Kaggle and modified it.